Carduner/NBAMarginofVictory/README.md

    - "teamDayOff" is not a trailing average as it is the number of days a team has had off in between games and something that is predetermined before the game starts so we can use to predict the dependent variable
   - Also note that the first 6 games for each team will be denoted as NA as a minimum window of 6 was set to calculate the trailing average data
 - NBA_BoxScore_RollingAverages.ipynb is the script that transforms the original data into the modified trailing average data
+- NBA_MoV_HomeAwayTrailing.ipynb is the script that attempts to predict the actual margin of victory using different trailing amounts of previous home or away games
+- NBA_MoV_Trailing6_Experimentation.ipynb is the script that attempts to predict the actual margin of victory using different trailing amounts, regardless if they are hoome or away
+- NBA_MarginOfVictory.R is where I did factor and PCA analysis of variables to help me understand which variables I wanted to use